Peperomia Plant Care Essentials You Need

 Peperomia Raindrop: This peperomia variety is the truest of all with round, shiny leaves in a true green color.
 They can grow to a decent size as each leaf and stem grow, looking less compact over time.

-Peperomia Brasilia: This peperomia variety is perfect for the fall season, as its leaves have gorgeous deep texture in addition to a deep green color.
-The underside of each leaf has an orangey tint, giving it even more depth.
+Peperomia Brasilia: This peperomia variety is perfect for the fall season, as its leaves have a gorgeous deep texture in addition to a deep green color.
+The underside of each leaf has an orange tint, giving it even more depth.

 Peperomia Green Gold: A bright, beautiful variety is the peperomia green gold.
 Each leaf has unique coloring, but it is a stunning mix of true green and a soft lime green color.
 It’s great to add a pop of color to any space without straying too far from nature.

-Peperomia Mendoza: Similar to the peperomia brazilia, the peperomia mendoza has tapered shaped leaves with dark color on top and lighter color under.
-The top is a grey-toned green, with the bottom leaning more burgundy.
+Peperomia Mendoza: Like peperomia Brasilia, the peperomia Mendoza has tapered shaped leaves with a dark color on top and a lighter color under.
+The top is grey-toned green, with the bottom leaning more burgundy.
 It’s a great, rich accent for fall.